metaseed/metaGo/README.md

 ---
 First of all, Metago is a tool made for myself, it comes from the voice in my heart💖as a programmer.
-Metago tries its best to be the coolest keyboard(mouseless) focused navigation tool in vscode.
+Metago tries its best to be the coolest😎 keyboard(mouseless) focused navigation tool in vscode.
-Metago tries to make your keyboard to you as meaningful as a kitchen knife to a masterchef.
+Metago tries to make your keyboard⌨ to you as meaningful as a kitchen knife to a masterchef👩‍🍳.
 <br>
 Metago as an open source free tool, currently is mentained and developed by me in my spare time, if you think it's useful to you or even indispensable like some of our users, please support me, just buy me a drink☕ would be a great inspiration for me, which means there is someone really like it. 😊